 Most importantly, have someone you trust examine the review dispassionately just in case the reviewer might have possibly stumbled on something remotely helpful.
 Then have that person write it down, put it in a bottle, seal the bottle carefully and throw it into the nearest body of water.

-Guest post contributed by Lev Raphael who teaches creative writing at Michigan State University.
+This guest post was contributed by Lev Raphael who teaches creative writing at Michigan State University.
 Lev is the author of Writer’s Block is Bunk and 24 other books in genres from memoir to mystery which you can find at Amazon and Barnes & Noble.
 Check out more of Lev’s work on his blog, Writing Across Genres.